Meet The Band

 His first serious project, Rumble House, was gaining traction when the band broke up, prompting a move to Phoenix, Arizona.
 There, he formed No Left Turn, which ran strong for several years before the usual band drama took its toll.
 Burned out, David stepped away from music altogether for a time.

 But music has a way of pulling you back.
-He eventually joined 357, a band now focused on recording the original songs they wrote together.
+He eventually joined 357, an original band he’s still a part of today, focused on recording and performing the songs they’ve written together.
 From there, he found his way into the cover band scene with Octane, rocking hard for several years before deciding he wanted more than just straight-ahead rock.

 Bill Cameron